Linguistic intergroup bias: Research

-B. W. Gorham performed an experiment in which he presented an actual newscast to white individuals who took a pre-study survey about the amount of time they spent watching cable news TV, network news TV, regular television and news websites such as CNN.com.
-These subjects were then shown an actual news clip where a murder investigation is presented and the suspect had been described as either a black male or a white male.

-There were significant differences in responses of participants who saw the white man portrayed as the suspect rather than the black man: Participants said the white suspect “probably hurt the victims”.
-However, when the black man was presented as the suspect, the participants said the suspect “is probably violent” (Gorham, 2006).
-Gorham found that participants were more likely to describe the (negative) incident with adjectives, the most abstract description, if the suspect was presented as black and therefore outgroup, while using more concrete terms to describe the white (ingroup) suspect.

-Recent research has identified a related linguistic effect in which counterstereotypical individuals are liked significantly less than stereotypical individuals when they are described using behaviours but significantly more when they are described using traits.
-So, for example, people like “a man who is crying” less than “a woman who is crying” but they like “a sensitive man” more than “a sensitive woman”.
-In both cases, the man is counterstereotypical and the woman is stereotypical.
-However, in the former case the man and woman are described using a behaviour (“crying”) and in the latter case they are described using a trait (“sensitive”). suggest that this behaviour-trait effect is caused by differences in cognitive processing: Counterstereotypical individuals are evaluated relatively negatively when they are described using behaviours because this linguistic description promotes deeper and more systematic processing which highlights the individuals’ stereotype disconfirmation.
-In contrast, counterstereotypical individuals are evaluated relatively positively when they are described using traits because this linguistic description promotes heuristic processing which highlights the individuals’ uniqueness.
+Recent research has identified a related linguistic effect in which counter-stereotypical individuals are liked significantly less than stereotypical individuals when they are described using behaviours but are liked significantly more when they are described using traits.
+For example, people like “a man who is crying” less than “a woman who is crying” but they like “a sensitive man” more than “a sensitive woman”.
+In both cases, the man would be seen as counter-stereotypical and the woman would be seen as stereotypical.

+However, in the former case the man and woman are both described using a behaviour (“crying”) and in the latter case they are described using a trait (“sensitive”) suggest that this behaviour-trait effect is caused by differences in cognitive processing.
+Research suggests that counter-stereotypical individuals are evaluated relatively negatively when they are described using behaviours because this linguistic description promotes deeper and more systematic processing which highlights the individuals’ stereotype disconfirmation.
+In contrast, counter-stereotypical individuals are evaluated relatively positively when they are described using traits because this linguistic description promotes heuristic processing which highlights the individuals’ uniqueness.